ReliableDragon/NestedGenerator/README.md

 ## Data Lines
 After this comes the data for the choices.
-* Each top-level choice must be preceeded by exactly one blank line (hence why one was required after the header).
+* Each top-level choice must be preceded by exactly one blank line (hence why one was required after the header).
 * Choices are indented to indicate what their parent and sibling choices are.
 * Each choice starts with a number, which represents the relative weight of that choice among its siblings.
 * The format of a choice is (  )*\d+( [^@\[\]\{\}]*)?